Skip to main content

 Through conversations with leaders at SFUSD’s highest-need schools, the SF Ed Fund identified urgent needs amid the district’s budget crisis.
 Top priorities include strengthening student belonging, improving academic outcomes, and addressing staffing challenges.
 Read the full report here.

-In response, for the 2025-26 school year, we’re focusing the Educator Impact Grant on supporting opportunities that:
+In response, for the 2025-26 school year, Educator Impact Grants have been awarded to projects that:

 If you have any questions, please contact Sara Geliebter at sgeliebter@sfedfund.org